 Flowering trees are another way to add ornamental plants to your landscape.
 In the spring, dogwoods come to life with their white or pink flowers, which give way to deep-green leaves during the summer.
 Come fall, those leaves turn a reddish-purple color before they yield to winter.

 Available in colors such as pink, white, purple and red, crape myrtle can stand alone as an ornamental plant or can complement other ornamental plants in your yard.
 Ideal for hot, sunny climates, it blooms throughout the spring and summer.
-Well known for their large white and fragrant blooms, magnolias also serve as a centerpiece in your yard.
+Well known for their large, fragrant blooms, magnolias also serve as a centerpiece in your yard.
 Once their flowers are spent, their waxy green leaves continue to provide beautiful color.

 As you can see, there are many ornamental plants you can add to your yard and garden, ranging from flowers to trees.
 As an added bonus, all of these ornamental plants are perfect for cut-flower arrangements so you can enjoy them inside as well as in your garden.